henrikglass/cuda-path-tracer/README.md

 The camera has adjustable aperture and focus 😎

 ## Issues
 There's some stuff that's not complete or not working correctly.
 First, there is a bug which causes some triangles to dissappear when using octrees.
 It's rare, and when it does occur it's usually fixable by adjusting the octree depth.
-Probably not that difficult of a fix, I just grew tired of this project not to long after I noticed it.
+Probably not that difficult of a fix, I just grew tired of this project not too long after I noticed it.

 Secondly, face normals are not read correctly when importing an entity as a \*.obj file.
 This causes issues when setting the smooth shading material property to true.
 A simple workaround is to let cuda-path-tracer recompute the face normals.
 The fix is not that difficult, again I just grew tired of the project.